Updated on 10/16/2023

 Delivery Fees | $360 (Ballpark Estimate) | $360 |

-When the crew removes 2 inches of soil from the surface, it must then be hauled away.
-The price of hauling will vary depending on how many truckloads of removed grass and soil there is.
-Hauling a container of waste typically costs around $310.
-For a 1,000 sq. ft. lawn, this would typically require two truckloads.
+Hauling costs are also a component of operational fees.
+When the crew removes 2 inches of soil from the surface, it needs to be hauled away and taken to the dump.
+The cost of hauling depends on the amount of removed grass and soil, usually measured in truckloads.
+On average, hauling a container of grass and dirt can cost around $350.
+For a 1,000 sq. ft. lawn, approximately two truckloads will typically be required.

 Delivery Fees | $360 |